tlswg/tls13-spec/draft-ietf-tls-tls13.md

 supporting certificates in the chain.

 CertificateVerify
-: A signature over Handshake Context + Certificate.
+: A signature over the hash of Handshake Context + Certificate.

 Finished
-: A MAC over Handshake Context + Certificate + CertificateVerify using a MAC key derived from the base key.
+: A MAC over the hash of Handshake Context + Certificate + CertificateVerify using a MAC key derived from the base key.
 {:br}